bloxstreet/support/guides/training-guide.md

 **Take your LRs to your station’s cafe counter.**

-**Trainer:** *In this section, you will be required to answer six BloxStreet-related questions.
+**Trainer:** *In this section, you will be required to answer six questions.
 All topics you are being quizzed on were covered during the presentation or during this training.*

 **Trainer:** *All LRs are required to answer by typing in the chat.
 Copying someone else’s answers will not always lead you to the correct answer.*